-There appears to be no realistic end in sight to the ongoing difficult economic and market environment.
-Recent news around concerns over the pace of growth in the global economy, recapitalisation of Spanish banks, and increasing economic and political turmoil in Greece reinforce this viewpoint.
-As has been the case in recent years, the relatively concentrated nature of the portfolio may from time to time result in material short term performance deviations from the benchmark.
-However, the Board and the Manager continue to believe that in the present difficult market environment the current defensive investment approach provides resilience whilst still providing the opportunity for creating growth in shareholder value over the long term.
-Against this background, we see no reason to change the Company's current investment approach.
+With markets having risen against a cautious backdrop, there is always the potential for a disconnect between the equity markets and economic fundamentals.
+Against this background, the Board and the Manager see no reason to change the Company's current investment approach of focussing on stock selection based on fundamental value.
+As has been the case in recent years, the relatively concentrated nature of the portfolio may from time to time result in material short term performance deviations from benchmark.
+However, the Board and the Manager continue to believe that in the present market environment our current investment approach should give some resilience whilst still providing the opportunity for creating growth in shareholder value over the longer term.